sabinomaggi/IconLiberator/README.md

 Users of these apps are faced with a choice: either wait for the developers to update their apps with new Tahoe-compatible icons, or restore the appearance of the original icons, as seen in Sequoia or older versions of macOS.

-IconLiberator is a small Bash script that does that.
-To use the script just open the Terminal and run:
+IconLiberator is a small Bash script that can do that.
+To use it, clone the repository or download the ZIP file, open the Terminal, `cd` to the directory of the repository, and then run:

 ```
 ./icon_liberator.sh -f applist.txt